briandfoy/briandfoy.github.io/_posts/2021-03-10-on-the-decomposition-of-problems.md

 to final results because they have been in that situation so many times before.

-That's is, the more situations you've seen and the more ways you've experienced a problem, the more likely you can go straight to an idea of a solution.
+That is, the more situations you've seen and the more ways you've experienced a problem, the more likely you can go straight to an idea of a solution.
 The more ways that you've previously approached a problem, the more likely you have an approach that will work for another problem.